vaibrainium/decision-models/README.md

 1) Drift-Diffusion Model
 2) Independent Accumulator Model:
 		A truly unified model with DDM like as well as race like features.
-Also have features to simulate Leaky Competing-Accumulator (LCA).)s
+Also have features to simulate Leaky Competing-Accumulator (LCA).